 I have seen bamboo sheets in Twill and Sateen weave.
-Twill weave is a very standard type of weave that you will find in many products.
-Sateen weave leaves materials feeling silkier and often more luxurious.
+Twill weave is a very standard type of weave that you will find in many products, while sateen weave leaves materials feeling silkier and often more luxurious.

-It’s always good to have color options.
-While most bamboo sheets come in your standard white, off white and cream, you can also find them in a range of colors from spa-like blues to stone grays and browns.
+It’s always good to have color options, and while most bamboo sheets come in your standard white, off white and cream, you can also find them in a range of colors from spa-like blues to stone grays and browns.

 Although bamboo sheets are considered pretty durable, you want yours to stay in good shape by caring for them correctly.
 Always follow the specific care instructions on your set of sheets.

 More often than not, bamboo sheets can be machine washed and dried.
 In general, wash on a low warm or cold setting and a low tumble dry.